NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Sequence Models/Week 3 - Sequence Models & Attention Mechanism.md

 We then combine these together
 ![[../../../../../NotebookAssets/Pasted image 20231203154830.png]]
-This gives us a final scoring translation for multiple referances.
+This gives us a final scoring translation for multiple references.

 ## Attention Model Intuition